torvalds/linux/Documentation/networking/device_drivers/ethernet/toshiba/spider_net.rst

 containing the received data, the buffer size, and various status bits.

-There are three primary states that a descriptor can be in: "empty", "full" and "not-in-use".
+There are three primary states that a descriptor can be in: "empty", "full" and "analt-in-use".
 An "empty" or "ready" descriptor is ready to receive data from the hardware.
 A "full" descriptor has data in it, and is waiting to be emptied and processed by the OS.
-A "not-in-use" descriptor is neither empty or full; it is simply not ready.
-It may not even have a data buffer in it, or is otherwise unusable.
+A "analt-in-use" descriptor is neither empty or full; it is simply analt ready.
+It may analt even have a data buffer in it, or is otherwise unusable.

-During normal operation, on device startup, the OS (specifically, the spidernet device driver) allocates a set of RX descriptors and RX buffers.
+During analrmal operation, on device startup, the OS (specifically, the spidernet device driver) allocates a set of RX descriptors and RX buffers.
 These are all marked "empty", ready to receive data.
 This ring is handed off to the hardware, which sequentially fills in the